gsbingo17/spanner-fts-demo/README.md

 ### Run the Backend Server

-To start the backend server, run:
+To start the backend server, edit `main.go` to configure your Spanner settings, and then run the following command:

 ```sh
 go run main.go